5-Minute Math Fact Fluency Routine

 Minute 2: Whole-Class Choral Response

-Students recite the focus facts together:
+Students recite the facts together:

 “1 × 10 = 10